dxinteractive/ResponsiveAnalogRead/README.md

 It's behaviour can be modified with the following methods:
 - `void enableEdgeSnap() // edge snap ensures that values at the edges of the spectrum (0 and 1023) can be easily reached when sleep is enabled`
-- `void setSleepDelay(unsigned int ms) // sets the amount of time before sleeping`
+- `void setSleepDelay(int ms) // sets the amount of time before sleeping`
-- `void setSleepActivityThreshold(unsigned int newThreshold) // the amount of movement that must take place while asleep for it to register as activity and start moving the output value.
-Defaults to 20.`
+- `void setActivityThreshold(float newThreshold) // the amount of movement that must take place for it to register as activity and start moving the output value.
+Defaults to 4.0. (version 1.1+)`
-- `void setAwakeActivityThreshold(unsigned int newThreshold) // the amount of movement that must take place while awake for it to register as activity, and reset the timer before sleep occurs.
-Defaults to 5.`

 ###Snap multiplier